kwkraus/HOW-Sessions/sessions/angular/docs/Authorization.md

 ```

 ### tabs/tabs.component.ts
-Require that the user has ADMIN permision to be able to click the "Surprise Me" menu item.
+Require that the user has ADMIN permision to be able to click the "Admin" menu item.

 ```javascript
 export class TabsComponent {